Lesson: Circular Aperture Diffraction and ResolutionPhysics

 The primary mirror of the orbiting Hubble Space Telescope has an angular resolution of rad.
 What is the smallest detail that it can observe at a distance of km?

-The 8.1-m-diameter Gemini North telescope at Mauna Kea, Hawaii, observes two objects on the Moon.
+The Gemini North telescope at Mauna Kea, Hawaii, which has a diameter of 8.1 m, observes two objects on the Moon.
 What is the minimum distance on the lunar surface that the objects must be separated by for them to be resolvable?
 Assume that only the diffraction effects of the telescope aperture limit the resolution and that 550 nm wavelength light is used to observe the objects.
 Use m as the distance to the Moon.